-Feature Descriptions
+Main Assemblies Feature Descriptions

-Feature Description Gate assembly Mounted on a gate plate directly above the feed belts, this device provides a curvature to help preshingle stacked product.
+Feature Description Gate assembly and adjustment Mounted on a gate plate directly above the feed belts, this device provides a curvature to help preshingle stacked product.
 Adjustment knob allows you to set downward pressure.
 When properly adjusted, a one-thickness gap is created to help singulate and eject product.
-Table top Used to support the back wedge.
-Side guides Holds a stack of product to be fed and helps keep it straight for proper entry through the gate assembly area.
+Top panel (table top) Used to support the back wedge.
+Side guides and adjustments Holds a stack of product to be fed and helps keep it straight for proper entry through the gate assembly area.
 Adjustment knob allows you to move the side guides equally offset for different size products.
-Wedges Lifts the product to keep it off the table top, reduces excessive contact with the feed belts, and helps push the product against the curvature of the gate assembly.
+Back wedge and adjustments Lifts the product to keep it off the table top, reduces excessive contact with the feed belts, and helps push the product against the curvature of the gate assembly.
 To achieve proper lift, adjustment wing-nuts allow you to adjust the wedge to various positions and angles.
-Hold-down This series of rollers provides a varying pressure on top of product to force it down on the discharge belt, helping to eject a single product after it exits the gate assembly area.
-Sheet detect sensor Mounted on the feeder extension arm, it "looks" for the leading edge of the product to stop the feeder momentarily.
+Hold-down and adjustments This series of rollers provides a varying pressure on top of product to force it down on the discharge belt, helping to eject a single product after it exits the gate assembly area.
+During setup, knob allows you to set downward pressure.
+Extension, sheet-detect sensor Mounted on the feeder extension arm, it "looks" for the leading edge of the product to stop the feeder momentarily.
 For effective operation, a flexible extension allows you to adjust for distance and perpendicular to product.
-Flight-detect sensor (not shown) Mounted at a remote location, it "looks" for a target on-line (such as a flighted conveyor) to start the feeder.
+Flight-detect sensor Mounted at a remote location, it "looks" for a target on-line (such as a flighted conveyor) to start the feeder.
 Feed belts Provides the friction and motion necessary to pull individual product from the bottom of the stack and through the gate assembly area.
-Discharge belt Combined with the hold-down rollers, provides the friction and motion necessary to pull product away from the gate assembly area.
+Discharge belts Combined with the hold-down rollers, provides the friction and motion necessary to pull product away from the gate assembly area.
 Rotates 50% faster than feed belts to separate and eject the bottom product away from next product entering the gate assembly area.
 Control panel All connectors and switches for sensor, interface, and AC power are located here.
 Also contains numeric keypad and vacuum fluorescent display for operator control interface.
 Discharge safety shield Provides residual risk protection to operator when feeder is running.
+Stand (optional) Supports the feeder and allows for easy mobility.
+Includes built-in height adjustment.
+Tower lamp (optional) Mounted on the feeder, it contains green, amber, and red colored lights which alert the operator to various status conditions.